MonsterDruide1/OdysseyDecomp/README.md

 - Enable comparison between different versions and check for mis-matches in all versions using `tools/check`
 - 1.3.0 uses a different optimization method, find it and implement it into the toolchain

+#### from the re-organization
+- Rework the al/Library/Yaml-File structure (should be fewer files, merge a few of them)
+- Find proper place for Factories (+Placement of ActorFactory?)
+- Graph in Rails misordered
+- LiveActorGroup vs. Kit are in the wrong order
+- Merge LiveActor/-flag
+- Split files/functions in Library/Resource
+- Library/Stage: Proper place for StageInfo
+- Library/Math: Split up into multiple files
+- Library/Player: Re-organize Util

 # Credits
 This decompilation uses [this](https://github.com/open-ead/sead) as a reference for the sead library used.
 Big thanks to their research!